Orlando Engelaar: Melbourne Heart

 On 9 August 2013, Engelaar joined A-League club Melbourne Heart (now Melbourne City) from Dutch side PSV Eindhoven on a one–year contract.

 On his preseason debut for the club, he suffered a fractured leg, which ruled him out for the first 14 rounds of the 2013–14 season.
-It wasn't until on 17 January 2014 when Engelaar made his long awaited debut for Melbourne Heart, coming on as a 59th-minute substitute, in a 3–1 win against Newcastle Jets.
+On 17 January 2014, Engelaar made his long awaited debut for Melbourne Heart, coming on as a 59th-minute substitute, in a 3–1 win against Newcastle Jets.
 Two weeks later on 31 January 2014, he received a red card for a second bookable offence in the first 33 minutes to the match, in a 2–1 win against Sydney.
 After serving a one match suspension, Engelaar returned to the starting line–up against Wellington Phoenix on 16 February 2014 and helped the club win 5–0.
 He then made a strong impact, helping the Melbourne Heart win its first game of the season and going on a 5-game unbeaten run.
 On 23 March 2014, Engelaar scored a goal from inside his own half against the Central Coast Mariners, as the club lost 2–1.
 For his performance, he was later named as A-League Team of the Week on 24 March 2014.
 In the last game of the season, Engelaar scored his fifth goal for Melbourne City, in a 3–2 loss against Western Sydney Wanderers.
 At the end of the 2013–14 season, he went on to make twelve appearances and scoring five times in all competitions.

 For his performance, Engelaar's goal against Central Coast Mariners earned the 2013–14 Goal of the Year and was included in the 2013–14 Team of the Year by Goal.com.
 However, he was among four players to leave the club.
 After leaving the club, Engelaar was considering retirement from football.